Frequently asked questions

 Do you work with first-time authors?

 So glad you asked.
 Yes!
-Debut authors were my specialty when I worked at bigger presses, and I was delighted to work with first-time authors when I was fiction editor at a literary magazine.
+Debut authors were my specialty when I worked at bigger presses, and I was delighted to work with first-time authors when I was fiction editor for the Kenyon Review.
 If you’re wondering where to start, I’d love to hear from you.